Learn About The Law

 3. An application for a license must be submitted to the Commissioner on a form designated and furnished by the Commissioner.
 The application must include the social security number of the applicant.

-4. A license issued pursuant to this chapter continues in force for 3 years unless it is suspended, revoked or otherwise terminated.
-The license may be renewed upon submission of the statement required pursuant to NRS 685A.127 and payment of all applicable fees for renewal to the Commissioner on or before the last day of the month in which the license is renewable.
+4. A license issued or renewed pursuant to this chapter continues in force for 3 years unless it is suspended, revoked or otherwise terminated.
+The license may be renewed upon submission of the statement required pursuant to NRS 685A.127 and payment of all applicable fees for renewal to the Commissioner on or before the renewal date for the license.

-5. A license which is not renewed expires at midnight on the last day specified for its renewal.
+5. A license which is not renewed expires on the renewal date.
 The Commissioner may accept a request for renewal received by the Commissioner within 30 days after the expiration of the license if the request is accompanied by:

 (a) The statement required pursuant to NRS 685A.127;